orgito1015/CTF-cyber-security-challenge-kosova-albania-final-round/README.md

-# CTF-cyber-security-challenge-kosova-albania-final-round
+# CTF CyberSecurity Challenge Kosova & Albania Final Round

 This repository contains challenges from the CTF Cyber Security Challenge Kosovo-Albania Final Round.

-**📚 Complete writeups are now available for all challenges!** Each challenge directory contains a comprehensive `README.md` file with detailed solutions, methodologies, and educational content.
+** Complete writeups are now available for all challenges!** Each challenge directory contains a comprehensive `README.md` file with detailed solutions, methodologies, and educational content.

 ## Categories